 - Buy the largest package size that makes sense for you.
 The unit price usually goes down substantially as the package size goes up.

 - Store nuts and seeds in the freezer or fridge.
-They stay fresh for a few months at room temperature, but you don’t now how long it’s been since they were harvested, and rancid nuts taste awful (although they’re not harmful).
+They stay fresh for a few months at room temperature, but you don’t know when they were harvested, and rancid nuts taste awful.
 Moving them to the fridge extends shelf life to about a year and the freezer can keep them fresh for two or more years.
-Now bigger packages make more sense.

-- If cost is an issue for you, don’t buy organic.
-We don’t have consistent evidence to support nutritional benefits of organic plant foods compared to conventionally grown plants and I hate to see the higher price of organic food being a barrier to eating more fruit, vegetables, or in this case, nuts and seeds.
-Conventional is fine healthwise.
+- If cost is an issue for you, you don’t need to buy organic.
+We don’t have consistent evidence to support nutritional benefits of organic plant foods compared to conventionally grown plants.

-- Pay attention to the unit cost, wherever you shop.
-The average I found at Superstore was $2.43 per 100g, for comparison.
-Many nuts and seeds could be had for less than $2.00 per 100g.
+- Pay attention to the unit cost.
+The average I found at Superstore was $2.03 per 100g at Costco, and $2.54 at Superstore, for comparison.
 Between sales, bulk bins, and different brands, there was a great deal of variability.

 - Enjoy peanuts and sunflower seeds if you like them.
-I think people tend to look down on them because they’re commonly available and typically less expensive (under a dollar per 100g at nearly every store I checked).
-But peanuts have been linked to the same heart and longevity benefits as pricer nuts and sunflower seeds are a good source of antioxidants like vitamin E and selenium.
-They’re a veritable heart health bargain.
+I think people tend to look down on them, but peanuts have been linked to similar heart and longevity benefits as pricer nuts.
+Sunflower seeds are a good source of antioxidants like vitamin E and selenium.
+They’re a heart health bargain.

 So would this change your eating habits?

 For us, there has been a shift since I did this analysis.
-My husband is snacking more on tamari almonds, which he likes just as much as cashews.
-We’re using more sunflower and pumpkin seeds in baked oats, granola and trail mix, especially since the kids can take them to school.
+My husband is snacking more on peanuts, which he likes as much as cashews.
+We’re using more sunflower and pumpkin seeds in baked oats, granola and trail mixes.

 And I was surprised to see the chia seeds were so (relatively) affordable!
-I always thought they were kind of a luxury item, thanks to their reputation as a “superfood”.
-Since they’re also a good source of cholesterol-lowering, blood sugar-stabilizing soluble fibre and heart-healthy omega-3 fat, I’ll be experimenting with more ways to enjoy them.
+I always thought they were kind of a luxury item.
+Since they’re also a good source of cholesterol-lowering, blood sugar-stabilizing soluble fibre, I use them more now than ever (in this French Toast Berry Cobbler, for example).